-Causes for back acne
+Causes of back acne

 How to prevent back acne

-Body washes containing Salicylic Acid and AHAs such as Glycolic Acid and Lactic Acid is useful for preventing clogged hair follicles.
+Body washes containing Salicylic Acid and AHAs such as Glycolic Acid and Lactic Acid are useful for preventing clogged hair follicles.
 Sulfur and Benzyl Peroxide are also very useful ingredients as they have mild anti-bacterial and anti-inflammatory properties.

 How to treat back acne

 Treating back acne in men may include one or a combination of the following:

 - Start with a salicylic acid body wash .